vron7/Aha-s/features.md

 p.then(console.log); // returns val
 ```

-Finally - so some processing after promise is settles, regardless of outcome
+**finally** - do some processing after promise is settles, regardless of outcome
 ```js
 const p = Promise.resolve('done')
 p.then(fn);